Witnesses at Bill Cosby Trial Build Assault Timeline

 NORRISTOWN, Pa.
 (CN) – Patching inconsistencies in their witness’s story Tuesday, prosecutors called up two people to support the claims of a woman who says Bill Cosby drugged and assaulted her.

-Kelly Johnson gave graphic testimony Monday about a night she claims to have spent at Cosby’s Bel Air hotel in 1996.
+Kelly Johnson gave graphic testimony Monday about a night she claims to have spent in Cosby’s bungalow at the Bel-Air Hotel in 1996.
 This encounter predates by eight years Cosby’s relationship with Andrea Constand, the woman he is on trial for allegedly assaulting at his home in Cheltenham, Pennsylvania.

 Though Montgomery County prosecutors want to establish that 79-year-old Cosby has a pattern of assaulting women after incapacitating them, Cosby’s defense worked Monday to undermine Johnson’s credibility.